Post

 NX bit

-NX (No eXecute) bit is a security feature that makes the stack non-executable.
+NX (No eXecute) bit is a security mechanism that makes the stack non-executable.
 In the previous chapter we disabled this by passing the -z execstack option at compile time.
-Looking at this chapter’s chal.c, the source code is exactly the same as in the previous chapter, but that compilation option is gone:
+Looking at chal.c in this chapter, the code itself hasn’t changed, but we can see that option is gone:

 1